Nephrotic Syndrome

 - Increase in Cholesterol Level: Due to nephrotic syndrome level of albumin is decreased in the blood.
 As a result, the liver started to produce albumin.
 However, along with albumin cholesterol and triglycerides are also released.
 This causes an increase in blood cholesterol levels.

 - Poor Nutrition: Too much decrease in albumin can cause malnutrition.
-It can result in weight loss, anaemia and vitamin D deficiency.
+It can result in weight loss, anemia, and vitamin D deficiency.

 - High Blood Pressure: Blood pressure can be increased due to the accumulation of waste and body fluids.